I love the start of a New Year, it feels so great to have a fresh new beginning. Some of my “go-to” tasks for a new year are:

 Clearing out my last year’s files (especially bills).
 I pulled them out of each folder, staple or clip them together, and put them in my tax bin (this is where everything related to my taxes goes until I file them).
 Now I have tons of room for the new year!

 Holiday card tracking, so that I know who I sent cards to and received cards from.
 Then, I hate to say it, but I throw the cards out.
 I love getting them, I have enjoyed them for a few weeks.
-For tracking, I use the label document that I copy/create every year.
+For tracking, I use a label document that I copy/create every year.
 I edit the list and “Save As” and so I don’t have to recreate each year or start over.

 Shredding!
 My other new and exciting addition to my office is a covered shred box!
 I have one of those covered boxes from a shredding event, it was so ugly that this year I decided to use beautiful wrapping paper to make it visually pleasing to the eye.